Hayden-Allen/Dungine/README.md

 + *objects* and *lists* must start and end with either **{}** or **[]**.
 By convention, I use **{}** for *objects* and **[]** for *lists*
 + data types may be separated by a **,** (comma)

-The most important thing to realize about game file syntax is that **all non-String whitespace is removed before interpretation**.
+The most important thing to realize about game file syntax is that **all non-String whitespace (tabs and spaces) is removed before interpretation**.
 This means that, if you want your Dungine code to be compact, you must use **,** and **:** wherever you can.

 ##### Object Example
 ```